KurtHamiter/CSPackedStream/README.md

         // Buffer size MUST be multiple of 8 otherwise SetBuffer will throw. packedStream.SetBuffer(myBuffer);
         // Sets the amount of decimal places when packing floats.
-        // In this example, all values past the third decimal place will be truncated. packedStream.SetPrecision(3);
+        // In this example, all values in floats past the third decimal place will be truncated. packedStream.SetPrecision(3);

         packedStream.Write(12);